Discover some of the best things to do in Ghent and find out why those in the know rate Ghent above Belgium’s other popular tourist destinations.

 Entry to museums ranges from €1 – €8.
 Free with Ghent City Card.

 If you happen to be in Ghent during a festival, count yourself lucky.
-Better still, plan your visit to coincide with a festival because Ghent sure knows how to have a good time.
+Better still, plan your visit to coincide with one of the Ghent festivals because Ghent sure knows how to have a good time.
 There is a full calendar of events throughout the year worthy of a trip to Ghent.

-The Light Festival which celebrates the cities world acclaimed lighting plan.
-Light artists come from all over the world to turn Ghent into a spectacle of art and light.
+- The Ghent Festival of Light which celebrates the cities world acclaimed lighting plan.
+Light artists come from all over the world every 3 years in February to turn Ghent into a spectacle of art and light.

-Or maybe it is the 6 Days of Ghent bicycle race which piques your interest.
+- Or maybe it is the 6 Days of Ghent bicycle race held each November which piques your interest.

-These are just a few of what Ghent has to offer throughout the year but whatever your fancy, Ghent is a city renown for its festivals and events.
+These are just a few of the festivals Ghent has to offer throughout the year.
+Whatever your fancy, Ghent is a city renown for its festivals and events.

 The Ghent All In City Card give access to: